tabiya-tech/taxonomy-model-application/README.md

 3. After making your changes, ensure the code is clean, properly formatted and passes all tests.

     You can use the provided script, `run-before-merge.sh`, for assistance.
-This script performs linting, building, and testing on the subprojects of the repository.
+This script performs checking of the code formatting, linting, building, and testing on the subprojects of the repository.
 To run it, use the following command:

     ```bash
     ./run-before-merge.sh
     ```

+   If you get any errors, fix them before proceeding.

 4. Commit them, and push to your fork.

 5. Use descriptive commit messages following [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).